 Saxophonist and composer Leandro “Gato” Barbieri died Saturday at a New York hospital from pneumonia.
 He was 83.

 For many, Gato will forever be that guy with the hat who wrote that tune from “Last Tango in Paris.”
-Others will remember his free jazz playing days, his association, early on in his career, with Don Cherry (check Cherry’s extraordinary Symphony for Improvisers, on Blue Note, 1966) or his work with the Jazz Composer’s Orchestra (Escalator Over the Hill, 1971) or perhaps pop jazz hits such as his version of Carlos Santana’s “Europa.”
+Others will remember his free jazz playing days, his association, early on in his career, with Don Cherry (check Cherry’s extraordinary Symphony for Improvisers, on Blue Note, 1966), or his work with the Jazz Composer’s Orchestra (Escalator Over the Hill, 1971) or perhaps pop jazz hits such as his version of Carlos Santana’s “Europa.”
 But some of us who grew up in a place far, far away from jazz called Argentina, will remember Gato as the man who opened a world of possibilities.

 I’ve admired many of the brilliant artists I’ve been fortunate to meet and write about over the years.
 I have been an unabashed, kid-like fan of two: Astor Piazzolla and Gato Barbieri.

 Last November, as a member of the Latin Recording Academy, I was asked to informally serve as an assistant to Gato at the presentation of his Lifetime Achievement Award by the Latin Recording Academy.
 I jumped at the opportunity.
-He was not well, he tired easily and it was hard for him to walk.
+He was not well, he tired easily, and it was hard for him to walk.
 Or perhaps it was just my perception.
-It’s painful to see our superheroes age, become fragile — much more so if he was someone who had that invincible sound.
+It’s painful to see our superheroes age, and become fragile — much more so if he was someone who had that invincible sound.

-After helping him navigate his way to his seat, my job done, I faded away to the back of the theater to watch the presentation.
+After helping him navigate his way to his seat on stage, my job was done, and I faded to the back of the theater to watch the presentation.
 He received the award sitting down.
-At the end of the ceremony I went up to the stage just to say goodbye.
+At the end of the ceremony, I went up to the stage just to say goodbye.
 He looked exhausted but happy.
-I crouched next to him, congratulated him and he took my hand and said “thank you,” and I almost lost it right then and there.
+I crouched next to him, congratulated him, and he took my hand and said, “Thank you,” and I almost lost it right then and there.
 I shook his hand, managed to mumble: “Noooo maestro, gracias a usted.
 You have no idea.
-Thank you,” and ran out before he could say anything anything else.
+Thank you,” and ran out before he could say anything else, and I started to cry.

 I close my eyes and see the scene as if I were watching a movie.
-More important, I hear that sound, a sound that could change a life.
+More importantly, I hear that sound, a sound that could change a life.
 Gracias maestro.
 You have no idea.